 When It’s Time to Leverage Your Home Equity

-Start by contacting a mortgage lender, who will order an appraisal of your home and get you started on paperwork.
-At the very least, you’ll need your latest tax filings, pay stubs, and bank statements.
-Lenders use those documents to evaluate whether you have the savings and cash flow to pay back a fatter mortgage, and they’ll ask for them every time you try to refinance.
-So always keep them handy.
+At the very least, you’ll likely need to gather necessary documents so you have them handy.
+Get together your latest tax filings, pay stubs, and bank statements.
+Lenders use those documents to evaluate whether you have the savings and cash flow to pay back a fatter mortgage, and they may ask for when you apply to refinance.